 In recent years as concern has grown about teardowns and much larger replacement houses making Newton less affordable, "zoning redesign" has been held out as the answer.
 But the zoning changes proposed by Mayor Fuller's Planning & Development Department have a different main objective -- increasing housing units via greater density of development.
 Draft residential zoning presented in 2020 would allow two family housing in all residential districts.
-This idea has been embraced by some councilors, and has not been rejected by City Council leadership, but only postponed for consideration to the 2022-23 term, after this November's election.
-This was in response to pushback from many residents during December 2020 community engagement sessions.
+This idea was embraced by some councilors, and has not been rejected by City Council leadership, but was postponed for consideration to the 2022-23 term, after this 2021 election, in response to pushback from many residents during December 2020 community engagement sessions.
+Then a decision was made to instead pivot to Village Center Zoning, which has occupied the Zoning & Planning Committee for the entirety of the 2022-2023 term.

 Another provision of the draft zoning would transfer approval authority for special permits for up to 20 units (so-called "small" developments), to the Planning & Development Board, which is appointed by the mayor, rather than the elected City Council.
 That would concentrate even more power in the mayor's hands.
 (Although Planning Boards are the special-permit granting authority in many towns, in towns, Planning Board members are typically elected by the voters, not appointed.)